3 Steps to Creating a Website like Tripadvisor and Becoming a Leader in Your Niche

 68% of customers are more eager to book a room at a hotel that responds to negative reviews over a hotel that keeps silent.
 Thus, businesses should be able to respond to the users’ reviews to thank them and answer questions or claims.

-Property owners should be able to register and create their profiles, add contacts, description, photos, videos.
+3. Add Listings Property owners should be able to register and create their profiles, add contacts, descriptions, photos, videos.

 Step 3: Add Extras

 Now that we agreed on the basic functionality of making a review website like TripAdvisor, let’s add some peculiar features that will make your website one-of-a-kind.